Get The Help You Deserve

 The State of New York, through its authorities, is supposed to look after the welfare of its citizens by providing quality transportation services.
 Sometimes, though, accidents happen.

-Then a new debate begins, that kind of debate in which lawyers specialized in this type of case have conflicting positions: On whom does the legal responsibility fall when an accident of this type occurs?
+Then a new debate begins, one in which lawyers specialized in this type of case have conflicting positions: Whose legal responsibility falls when an accident of this type occurs?
 How responsible is the State of New York?
 How responsible are the drivers?
 Is there a responsibility for the passengers?

-There are several questions.
-It is not so easy to determine empirically.
+Several questions exist.
+It is not easy to determine empirically.
 That is why a detailed investigation of the facts must be made.
-This investigation may involve different technicians, witnesses, authorities, victims, and citizens, among others.
+This investigation may involve different technicians, witnesses, authorities, victims, and citizens.

-That is precisely what we do together with our professionals at The Ward Law: investigate.
-Reaching the truth through the expertise, skill, and passion we put into each and every job we do.
+That is precisely what we do with our professionals at The Ward Law Group: investigate.
+Reaching the truth through the expertise, skill, and passion we put into every job.

-We want to enlighten our Brooklyn community a bit about Subway accidents and how to proceed.
-This way, you will feel a little safer every time you ride the Subway and know if your case could apply for compensation.
+We want to enlighten our Brooklyn community about Subway accidents and how to proceed.
+This way, you will feel safer every time you ride the Subway and know if your case could apply for compensation.

 A Brief History of Brooklyn’s New York Subway

-Everything started in the early 20th century when Brooklyn was a metropolis on the rise on its own.
-Visionary engineers and urban planners took on an ambitious project to build a subway system that would connect Brooklyn's neighborhoods, boost its economy, and promote unity among its diverse residents in response to the city's growing traffic congestion and urgent need for better transportation.
+Everything started in the early 20th century when Brooklyn was a rising metropolis.
+Visionary engineers and urban planners took on an ambitious project to build a subway system that would connect Brooklyn's neighborhoods, boost its economy, and promote unity among its diverse residents.
+This was in response to the city's growing traffic congestion and urgent need for better transportation.

 Brooklyn's first subway line officially opened to the public on October 4, 1908, forever altering the borough's landscape.
 A faster and more effective mode of transportation than the streetcars and elevated railways of the time, the original route, known as the IRT